liip/LiipFunctionalTestBundle/README.md

 validation errors.

 assertIsValidHtml5AjaxResponse:
-This will validate an AJAX response in JOIZ format.
+This will validate an AJAX response in a specific format (probably not generic enough).
 If the validation succeeds, execution silently continues, otherwise the calling test will fail and display a list of validation errors.

 setHtml5Wrapper:
 Allow to change the default HTML5 code that is used as a wrapper around snippets to validate